oracle-livelabs/converged/microservices-cicd/jenkins-oke-flow/jenkins-oke-flow.md

 This lab presumes you have already completed the earlier labs.

-As this is a demonstration of Jenkins/GitHub integration for CI/CD, you must use your own GitHub account to run it.
-Please fork or copy the microservices repository into your own GitHub account before continuing https://github.com/oracle/microservices-datadriven.
+As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
+Please fork or copy the microservices repository into your own GitHub account before continuing https://github.com/oracle/microservices-datadriven.**

 ## Task 1: Configure Jenkins Pipeline

-1. Retrieve Credentials and Setup Accounts

-  - A service account is needed to allow Jenkins to update the grabdish kubernetes cluster.
-Run apply on the service-account.yaml.
-Connect to cloud shell and run the following statement:
+1. A service account is needed to allow Jenkins to update the grabdish kubernetes cluster.
+To create a service account, connect to cloud shell and execute the following command:

      ```
      <copy>